antonum/TigerData-Workshops/TimeSeries-Workshop-Finance/README.md

 1. Follow the instructions in `analyze-financial-data-psql.sql`

-2. The script will automatically download sample data and guide you through each step3.
-Includes timing comparisons to demonstrate performance improvements
+2. The script will automatically download sample data and guide you through each step

+3. Includes timing comparisons to demonstrate performance improvements

 ### Option 2: Using Timescale Cloud Console

 1. Follow the instructions in `analyze-financial-data-UI.sql`

-2. Use the S3 import feature to load data directly from Timescale's demo datasets3.
-Execute queries directly in the web-based query editor
+2. Use the S3 import feature to load data directly from Timescale's demo datasets

+3. Execute queries directly in the web-based query editor

 ## Workshop Highlights